 Learning how to draw animals is an integral part of illustration.
 From wildlife scenes around the world to portraits of pets, there are a myriad of possibilities once you've mastered the skill.

 This guide, from acclaimed animator, director and wildlife artist Aaron Blaise, offers expert advice on how to successfully draw animals.
-With a bit of practise, the animal kingdom will be at your fingertips.
-For more art lessons, see our pick of the best how to draw tutorials but, for now, scroll down to soak up Blaise's expert advice.
+With a bit of practice, the animal kingdom will be at your fingertips.
+For more art lessons, see our pick of the best how to draw tutorials but, for now, scroll down to soak up Blaise's expert advice.(opens in new tab)

 Draw animals like a pro with Aaron Blaise